sharan-sarthak/Json-translator/README.md

 And translation for these values should be done manually.

 **File Structure**
-Inside the Python package there are 3 files present that are
+Inside the Python package there 1 file present that is

-main.py - Execution starts from here

-fileReaderWriter.py - Reads a JSON file and also writes into it
+main.py - Execution starts from here, that reads a JSON file and then the translation is done.

-translateValues.py - The translation is done here in this file

 **Working**
 The execution starts from the main.py file